The answer is yes, but it is important to read your school district’s policies carefully to understand all the ins and outs of the rules.

 The Chicago Employee Discipline And Due Process Policy For Union, Sec.
-500A1 contains a policy where the Board waives its right to discipline an employee for staleness if the Board fails to act within a reasonable time after it should have known of the rule’s infraction.
+500A1 contains a policy regarding staleness where the Board waives its right to discipline an employee if the Board fails to act within a reasonable time after it should have known of the rule’s infraction.
 Unfortunately, in Crowley v.
 Bd. of Educ., the Court rejected this defense stating that two teachers’ residence outside the district formed a continuing violation of the residency rule.
 It is possible, however, that the staleness policy might apply to a different set of facts.

 If you are a teacher facing a residency challenge, contact an education law attorney (unless you prefer to use your union’s representation).
 An attorney can help you present your case in its most favorable light before an administrative hearing judge.
 It is critical that any available evidence is introduced at the administrative level in order to provide a strong record in case an appeal becomes necessary.